-It’s good to see how Educative.io strives to include everything you could ask for in a tech skills platform but its style of learning could be opening up a major drawback that I will now talk about.
+It’s good to see how Educative.io strives to include everything you could ask for in a tech skills platform, but its learning style could be opening up a significant drawback that I will now talk about.

 No Video Courses

 Gone are the days when all we had was paper, pen, and text to take in information.
-Now, videos have been a breakthrough in transforming how we learn these days.
+Now, videos have been a breakthrough in transforming how we learn.

-So it’s a little bit awkward that a reputable platform like Educative.io decided to ignore tradition and stick to the retro way of learning.
+So it’s a little bit awkward that a reputable platform like Educative.io decided to ignore tradition and stick to the old-fashioned way of learning.

-Videos might be slower than reading however denying people the choice to go with the style that suits them isn’t exactly cool.
+Videos might be slower than reading; however, denying people the choice to go with the style that suits them isn’t exactly excellent.

 No Soft Skills Training

-There is almost no shortage in the amount of technical training you can get from Educative.io but it’s lacking in the aspect of soft skills.
+There is almost no shortage in the amount of technical training you can get from Educative.io, but it’s lacking in soft skills.

 Soft skills have to do with your ability to understand others and work with them as a team.